 Just before the summer holidays, I was referred to a KidsTime Workshop along with my three children.
 As I also suffer with anxiety and panic attacks, travelling to a workshop would never have been an option for me.
 Luckily, Our Time provided the kids and I with cabs to take us to and from the centre, enabling me to go.

-The workshops provided me with the support, care and understanding in a none judgemental environment, in which I have been able to express my emotions, problems and behaviour to people who have been in my situation, that can relate to and advise me, alongside professional help.
+The workshops provided me with support, care and understanding in a non-judgemental environment, in which I have been able to express my emotions, problems and behaviour to people who have been in my situation, that can relate to and advise me, alongside professional help.
 Our Time has also supported and aided my children in understanding what mental illness means.
 It’s made it easier for the kids to understand how it affects me and why I sometimes act or behave in a certain way.
 This has helped my oldest child Eve to gain a better understanding of how to support me and not to be ashamed, embarrassed or scared about my illness.

 All my kids have benefited from KidsTime Workshops but Eve, being the oldest, has experienced and been affected my illness the most.
 She has grown so much, especially in confidence, becoming more open and willing to discus her feelings towards my illness, what it means to her and how she is perceived by others.